What is the People's University of Fishponds?

 The History Of… The Tea Break

 Having a Kitkat and a chat by the staff kettle is not necessarily the worker's right: the tea break is something that was fought for by workers and trade unions fighting for fairer working conditions.
-Come and celebrate their achievements with us (over a biscuit and a cuppa of course) as Martin Upchurch, Emeritus Professor of International Employment Relations at Middlesex University (who worked for many years as a journalist for a major trade union before becoming an academic at the University of the West of England while living in Fishponds.
-And unlike the PUF staff, he actually IS a proper professor!!), took us though the rise and fall of the tea break and its subsequent reincarnation in the contemporary workplace.
+Martin Upchurch, Emeritus Professor of International Employment Relations at Middlesex University (who worked for many years as a journalist for a major trade union before becoming an academic at the University of the West of England while living in Fishponds.
+Unlike the PUF staff, he actually IS a proper professor!!), took us though the rise and fall of the tea break and its subsequent reincarnation in the contemporary workplace.
 A slimmed down PUFettes (Stuart and Pete) provided the tea break entertainment.

 All About Bats!

 We welcomed Stewart of Avon Bat Group, back by popular demand with some wonderful bat facts!
 We learned everything from their anatomy, the way they use echo location to their place in history and the media.
 These furry, fascinating fluttering fellows are very loveable and endlessly amazing.
 Stewart even brought along a real bat and a samll bat person!

 The History Of… Photography: From Lacock To Leith

 Most of us know that photography was invented in Lacock.
 How many are aware that its development continued north of the border in Edinburgh ?
 Ali Bacon's illustrated talk was a fascinating look at some of the pioneers of photography from the 1840s and about the processes involved.
 Ali also told us about her most recent novel, 'In the Blink of an Eye' (Linen Press 2018) which was inspired by photographs from the 1840s and the stories behind them.